carolyntang/Illumio/README.md

 1. In my opinion, this is a very interesting problem to solve and work on, I would like to know how the Illumio engineers will solve the problem, what kind of design decisions you will make.
 Moreover, what kind of network plug-ins or security APIs you would use to implement the firewall.

 # Teams interested
 Rank #1.
 Platform team: I am interested in learning how to build software with open source.
-I am currently working on a project with a open source community.
+I am currently working on a project with an open source community.
 In addition, I think the projects are very interesting and I would like to work on solving those problems.

 Rank #2.
 Data team: I am interested in the data-driven projects and I have some experiences working on data analysis projects.